 We asked three dear families in our lives to share a bit about their journey.
 They tell you how it felt, ways it impacted their lives beyond what they expected, and what others did to help keep them afloat.
 You’ll learn the best ways to support families with sick kids straight from the parents who lived it (and who continue to live it).

-3. If you know a family whose child has cancer, you can do something to directly support them.
-These ideas helped parents who have been there:
+If you know a family whose child has cancer, you can do something to directly support them.
+Moms of kids with cancer or chronic illness shared how others were helpful in specific, tangible ways.

 From Lucy’s mom: We had different groups help with yard work, laundry, grocery shopping, meal trains, house cleaners, errand runners, special outing with the older kids and even monetary donations.
 I remember the staff of the elementary school collected all sorts of hats for Lucy so she’d be ready when he hair fell out.
 She absolutely loved that gift!
 It was heartwarming and humbling to know that the day to day tasks were taken care of and we could focus on getting Lucy better.